 In this case, freeze extra leftovers.
 To cut down on waste, check out these reusable bags.

 Personally, I love to freeze leftovers.
-So, when there isn’t enough leftovers for lunch, I always have a healthy option to eat.
+So, when there aren’t enough leftovers for lunch, I always have a healthy option to eat.

 Hint: These are my favorite tool when freezing food or leftovers.
 No dumping food everywhere and you can fill the bags without help.